tutumcloud/support-docs/feature-reference/auto-destroy.md

 ### Using the CLI

-You can set the autodestroy option after the service has been deployed using the CLI:
+You can set the **Autodestroy** option after the service has been deployed using the CLI:

 ```
-$ tutum apps set --autodestroy ALWAYS (name or uuid)
+$ tutum service set --autodestroy ALWAYS (name or uuid)
 ```

 Check our [API documentation](https://docs.tutum.co/v2/api/?shell) for more information.